ahmad-naghavi-ozu/im2height/README_UPDATES.md

 # IM2HEIGHT Updates

+## Output Consistency

+1. **Standardized output directories**: Consolidated all prediction outputs into a single "predictions" directory
+2. **Consistent padding**: Fixed padding discrepancy between training and prediction to ensure consistent output dimensions
+3. **Streamlined workflow**: Eliminated redundant folders to improve project organization

+## Dynamic Configuration Based on Image Size

+The training script now dynamically adjusts parameters based on input image dimensions:

+1. **Auto-scaling batch size**: Batch size is automatically reduced for larger images to prevent memory issues
+2. **Dynamic gradient accumulation**: For larger images, gradient accumulation is used to maintain effective batch size
+3. **Worker scaling**: Number of data loader workers scales with image dimensions
+4. **Precision adaptation**: For 512x512 or larger images, mixed precision (16-bit) is automatically used
+5. **Memory optimization**: Memory management is automatically tuned based on image size

 ## Multi-Channel Input Support

 The original implementation was designed to work with single-channel inputs.
 This update adds support for: